ThibaultPhilips-r0663615/guides-api/README.md

 - Integration of both a **table based** 'POSTGRESQL' database as well as a **document based** 'MONGODB' based database.

-- Able to swap between google cloud logging and a local file logging system.
+- Able to swap between Google cloud logging and a local file logging system.

 - Integration with Firebase Authentication in order to have authorized API paths.